Resource > Articles >

 Whilst this is true, there are many OOC technologies available and each is different.
 When the time’s right to modernize your workflows with OOC, it is important to match each system’s core strengths to your needs before choosing.
 Incorporating any new approach into your workflow takes time, so choose a solution whose core design prioritizes ease of setup and use, helping you onboard quickly and sustain momentum.

-Remember, the purpose of OOC is to enhance physiological relevance but OOC systems themselves don’t have to be prohibitively complex, they can be plate-based and familiar and utilize commonly used consumables such as Transwells®.
+Remember, the purpose of OOC is to enhance physiological relevance but OOC systems themselves don’t have to be prohibitively complex.
+They can be plate-based and familiar and utilize commonly used consumables such as Transwells® for an easy transition into perfused cell culture.
 So, before you commit, consider the following key criteria:

 - Make sure that you are comfortable handling the consumables for assay setup and sample extraction.

 - Ensure that the system is easy to program.
-Don’t waste valuable time over maintenance routines.
+Don’t waste valuable time on maintenance routines.

 - More importantly, make sure you have adequate training and support to get on the right path.
-New researchers typically need 5–6 weeks to confidently run PhysioMimix® Core experiments.
+New researchers typically need 5–6 weeks to run experiments confidently using CN Bio’s PhysioMimix® Core.

 “Using the PhysioMimix® OOC System is really straightforward; with a little practice, any tissue culture scientist can master the skills needed for Organ-on-a-chip.” – Deborah Lenart, MSc, Charles River